-There are significant and progressive mortality and morbidity risks associated with delay to surgery beyond 24(-48) h in hip fracture patients [68, 69].
+There are significant and progressive mortality and morbidity risks associated with delay to surgery beyond 24 (-48) h in hip fracture patients [68, 69].
 In 2018, approximately 3% of hip fracture patients in England and Wales were delayed > 36 h before surgery as a result of their DOAC therapy or for warfarin reversal; virtually all patients taking DOACs were delayed > 36 h before surgery [6].

 Mindful of these risks and in recognition of other Association of Anaesthetists' guidance, the Working Party has developed comprehensive recommendations for the management of patients with hip fracture who are taking antiplatelet/anticoagulant medication pre-operatively.
-These can be found in online supplementary Appendix S1 accompanying this document, together with a 1-page summary that can be added to hospitals' patient care pathways or made available within operating theatres.
+These can be found in online Supporting Information, Appendix S1, together with a one-page summary that can be added to hospitals' patient care pathways or made available within operating theatres.